Birth to 4 Months Old Baby Food Ideas & Feeding Tips

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

-Most paediatricians suggest that it is best to feed your baby breastmilk exclusively for the first six months after birth.
+Most paediatricians suggest – and it is even recommended by the World Health Organization – that it is best to exclusively feed your baby breast milk for the first six months after birth.
 However, for some, it might become necessary to supplement with formula.
 In the first year of birth, babies will gain thrice their birth weight.
 Thus, it becomes essential that they get all the necessary nutrients right from birth.

-Which Nutrients are Important for the Child at this Stage?
+Important Nutrients for the Child at This Stage

 Your baby needs the following nutrients to grow and develop well: